jross765/JKMyMoneyLibNTools/kmymoney-api/README.md

 # Major Changes
+## V. 0.3 &rarr; 0.4
+Write access to all supported entities (there are a few unsupported ones  left).

 ## V. 0.2 &rarr; 0.3
 First version that you can seriously use.
 We'll consider this a "good beta".